Empower Your Practice

 The calendar view gives a clear overview of the entire schedule across locations and staff, which is especially useful for hybrid practitioners managing both clinic and mobile appointments.

-Pricing starts at $28 per month for unlimited users and 50 appointment.
+Pricing starts at $28 per month for unlimited users and 50 appointments.
 A free plan is available.
-Medesk is the strongest option for therapists who operate in clinical environments or who need to demonstrate compliance with UK data protection law.
+Medesk is the strongest option for therapists who operate in clinical environments or who need to demonstrate compliance with US healthcare data protection requirements.
 Reviews on Capterra highlight its ease of use alongside its clinical depth, which is an unusual combination.

 medesk-review-keli-a

-• Pros: Full clinical documentation including SOAP notes, GDPR-compliant, Xero integration, 24/7 booking, social media booking links, mobile compatibility, Stripe payments, intake forms, built-in reminders.
+• Pros: Full clinical documentation including SOAP notes, HIPAA-compliant tools, QuickBooks integration, 24/7 booking, social media booking links, mobile compatibility, Stripe payments, intake forms, built-in reminders.

 • Cons: More feature-rich than a sole trader doing purely relaxation massage may need; some advanced features have a learning curve.